Constructing Query Expressions

 Important

 Workflow-related queries are available only in dashboard Query cards and the ThreatConnect v3 API.
-They are not available in the Browse screen.
+They are not available on the Browse screen.

 Query for Open Tasks in High-Severity Cases